Green Power - Nature’s Energy

 Read more about the Coffin Butte Resource Project.

 You can support your Cooperative’s efforts to reduce the environmental impact of generating energy by joining the Green Power program.

 Island Park Hydropower Project

 In 2001, the Island Park Hydropower Project became the first project in Idaho certified low-impact by the Low-Impact Hydropower Institute (LIHI).
 LIHI renewed its certification in 2006.
 The Island Park Hydropower plant is on a dam constructed in 1939 for irrigation.
-The hydropower facility does not affect dam operations or flows released from Island Park Reservoir.
+The hydropower facility does not effect dam operations or flows released from Island Park Reservoir.

 The Cooperative installed an aeration basin below the dam to oxygenate water as it comes over the dam’s large drop.
 The aeration basin promotes fish survival below the dam and a fish screen on the turbine intake keeps fish from becoming entrained in the hydropower facility.
 Island Park Hydro produces roughly 20,000 megawatts of clean power each year, 86 percent of the power available through the Green Power Program.

 In 2006, the Buffalo River Hydropower Project became the second project certified in Idaho by the Low-Impact Hydropower Institute.
 The Cooperative installed a 270 foot-long fish ladder to allow fish to move upstream over the 12 foot-high dam and into the Buffalo River’s habitat.
 Fish screens on the turbine intake promote survival of fish passing downstream.

 The Henry’s Fork Foundation, a private non-profit organization, monitors fish moving upstream and downstream through the facility.
 Monitoring data shows the fish passage infrastructure installed by the Cooperative is successful.
 You can find out more about long-term monitoring of the project at www.henrysfork.org.